neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 rely on discretizing the space into a very fine mesh.
 This can be slow and inefficient.

+Thinking in continuous space gives us an advantage when dealing with PDEs since these typically involve solving for functions on a continuous domain.
+We want to design mesh-independent, resolution-invariant operators.

-In the previous doc,
-we introduced the neural operators that use neural networks to learn the solution operators for PDEs.
+In the previous :ref:`neuralop_intro` guide, we introduced the neural operators that use neural networks to learn the solution operators for PDEs.
-That is, given the initial conditions or the boundary conditions, the neural network directly outputs the solution, kind of like an image-to-image mapping.
+That is, given the initial conditions or the boundary conditions, the neural network directly outputs the solution of the PDE on a fixed discretization or mesh, kind of like an image-to-image mapping.

 The neural operator is mesh-independent, different from the standard deep learning methods such as CNN.
 It can be trained on one mesh and evaluated on another.
-By parameterizing the model in function space, it learns the continuous function instead of discretized vectors.
+By parameterizing the model in function space, it learns the continuous solution function instead of discretized vectors.

  ========================================== ======================================